Red Lion (theatre): Description

+The Red Lion had been a farm, but artefacts (ceramic cups and wine-serving vessels) recovered during archaeological excavations between 2013 and 2025 suggest that at the time of its conversion to a theatre it was in use as a tavern.
+The alterations were described in records from the Court of the King's Bench and the court of the Worshipful Company of Carpenters, detailing a dispute between Brayne and William Sylvester and John Reynolds (or Raynolds), two of the carpenters.
+The documents specified: a single-galleried rectangular theatre (constructed by Reynolds), with Sylvester making a fixed stage 40 ft by 30 ft standing 5 ft above the audience.
+The stage was equipped with a trapdoor, and an attached 30 ft turret.
+The construction cost £20, with an additional £8 10s for the stage.

 While it appears to have been a commercial success, the Red Lion offered little that the prior tradition of playing in inns had not offered.
 Situated in open farmland, it was too far from its audiences to be attractive for visiting in the winter.
 Records of the Court of King’s Bench show that it was an enclosed, walled construction, and was up and running before July 1567.
-The only play known to have been presented here was The Story of Samson, after some corrections had been made to the structure, and there is little documentary evidence that the theatre survived beyond the summer season of 1567, although the lawsuit, from the little we know of it, dragged on until 1578.
+The only play known to have been presented here was The Story of Samson, after some corrections had been made to the structure, and there is little documentary evidence that the playhouse survived beyond the summer season of 1567, although the lawsuit, from the little we know of it, dragged on until 1578.

+The structure, with several alterations, remained in use, probably for animal baiting displays, until the 1690s or 1700s.
+The spectator galleries, however, were demolished: the archaeological investigation demonstrated that they were dismantled within 20 years, with dateable evidence found in the post hole infill.

 The venture was soon replaced by a more successful collaboration between Brayne and his brother-in-law, the actor-manager James Burbage (husband of Ellen Brayne), at Shoreditch, known as The Theatre.
 The Red Lion was a receiving house for touring companies, whereas The Theatre accepted long-term engagements, essentially in repertory, with companies being based there.
 The former was a continuation of the tradition of touring groups, performing at inns and grand houses, the latter a radically new form of theatrical engagement.